tronprotocol/tips/tip-otak-pq.md

 .
 Add mechanism for consumption and permanent deactivation of child keys after first successful use.

 .
-Prevent Bootstrap Pending accounts from receiving assets until Bootstrap completes successfully.
+Reject transfers to Bootstrap Pending accounts during transaction validation, treating them as failed transactions until Bootstrap completes successfully.

 .
 Enforce a protocol restriction that, after Bootstrap completes, direct signing of operational account transactions by Access Keys is disallowed.